 This Saturday, March 19, the Armenian Church commemorates the following four saints:

-(St. John of Orotni) was born in 1317.
+Hovhan Vorodnetsi (St. John of Vorodan) was born in 1317.
 Following his ordination he served at the monasteries of Klatzor and Datev.
 He dedicated most of his efforts toward the preservation of the orthodox faith, and against the attempt to merge the Armenian Church with the Latin Church.
 He wrote commentaries on the Gospel of John and the epistles of St. Paul.